mayfan/maynara.com/src/pages/index.md

           to effortlessly switch between either methodology.

-          **Everyone has a story to tell and here is why design and I go well together.** I'm May, a passionate Product Designer based in London with over nine years’ experience in the Creative Industry.
-Prior to my Product Design career, I worked as a Project Manager across broadcast, digital & print.

-          Now, working in global organisations as a Product Designer, I've been collaborating with design and stakeholders to define a consistent and user-centered approach, offering both creative and technical-based solutions.
+          I've been collaborating with companies, designers and stakeholders to define a consistent and user-centred approach, offering both creative and technical-based solutions.
 I’ve built relationships with people of different backgrounds, ages, cultures, and perspectives – both professionally and personally.

-          Chat to me on all things related to design, cats, coffee, yoga, dinosaurs and nature.

           > "Design is content with intent.
 Content without intent is noise.